Adopted June 1997, Revised May 2003, May 2012, May 2014, May 2018

 Section 2.
 Leadership Development Committee

-A committee of seven (7) or more members shall be automatic appointments from the following positions - AASL Immediate Past President, Chair, Affiliate Assembly Immediate Past Chair, Knowledge Quest Editorial Board Member (appointed by editorial board vote), three immediate past section chairs, two “public members” not serving as any AASL elected official, and one active board of directors member.
+A committee of seven (7) or more members shall be automatic appointments from the following positions - AASL Immediate Past President, Chair, Affiliate Assembly Immediate Past Chair, Knowledge Quest Editorial Board Member, three immediate past section chairs, two “public members” not serving as any AASL elected official, and one active Board of Directors member.

 Section 3.
 Nominations by Committee